13 Ways to Master Your Executive Calendar Management

-Many people and tasks vie for your time, and you want to make the most of every day.
-Staying on schedule is essential.
-Lateness or missed meetings can send a message to clients and employees that they are not valued, and over time, this can erode your reputation.
+Many people and tasks compete for your time, so you want to make the most of each day.
+Staying on schedule is crucial.
+Being late or missing meetings can send the message to clients and employees that they are not valued, which can harm your reputation over time.

 At the same time, creating time and space for everything and staying on track can make your life and your work much more manageable.